 LUNCH: 1 wholemeal mountain bread with 2 Tbsp avocado and filled with 60g lean roast beef, 2 tsp honey wholegrain mustard, 1/4 cup each of grated carrot and chopped cucumber and 1 lettuce leaf.

-DINNER: Broccoli and spinach soup with garlic prawns (see ingredients and recipe below).
+DINNER: Broccoli and spinach soup with garlic prawns.
 1 heavily seeded bread roll and 1 tsp margarine.

-SNACKS: 2 soy linseed corn crispbreads topped with 2 tsp margarine, 40g Camembert cheese and 2 slices prosciutto ham.
+SNACKS: 2 soy linseed corn topped with 2 tsp margarine, 40g Camembert cheese and 2 slices prosciutto ham.
 Black or green tea.
-Water – aim to drink at least 1.5 liters daily.
+Water – aim to drink at least 1.5 litres daily.

 BREAKFAST: 40g wholegrain cereal with 200g low-fat vanilla yogurt, 1 Tbsp ground Chia seed, 3 prunes and 3 dried apricot halves.